 The term "sustainability" does not have a single definition.
 However, in the interest of simplicity its various concepts can be traced back to a common denominator.
-Despite the many different definitions that may be used in sustainability discussions, what is fundamentally at stake is our responsibility for future generations and their quality of life, and how our actions today contribute to these goals.
+After all, despite differing definitions, the sustainability discussion is basically about taking responsibility for future generations and their quality of life, as well as already aligning today's actions to these goals.